 This includes long-term needs for new administrative facilities or expansion of existing facilities in order to maintain service levels, or to accommodate projected staffing increases or program changes.
 Administrative facilities primarily include office buildings to house City staff that work for non-public safety General Government departments.
 Many administrative office expansions can be handled through leases of privately-owned office space.
 However, the City must weigh the operational expense of long-term leases with the capital costs of building new administrative buildings.
-An example of an identified new administrative building capital need is the Health and Human Services Department's identified need for a public health building.
+An example of an identified new administrative building capital need is the Austin Public Health Department's identified need for a public health building.
 In 2002-2003, the City purchased the Levander Loop property (Betty Dunkerley Campus) with the purpose of building a campus for providing health and animal shelter services.
 Key to this original plan was the construction of a centralized administrative office building to house public health offices and services.
+In addition, the Neighborhood Housing and Community Development Department has identified an opportunity to partner with Austin Public Health to develop on site affordable housing in close proximity to public health services and offices.
+Finally, Austin Public Health proposed a renovation project for the existing Betty Dunkerley Campus facilities, in order to extend the usable life of these buildings and accrue cost savings through energy efficient upgrades.